project-hatohol/hatohol/doc/server/manual-sphinx/overview.rst

      - Brief
    * - serverId
      - Number
-     - A server ID.
+     - An ID of the monitoring server.
    * - serverHostName
      - String
-     - A server host name.
+     - A host name of the monitoring server.
    * - serverIpAddr
      - String
-     - An IP address of the server.
+     - An IP address of the monitoring server.
    * - serverNickname
      - String
-     - A nickname of the server.
+     - A nickname of the monitoring server.
    * - numberOfHosts
      - Number
      - The number of hosts.